mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

   writes and read-preference "primary" reads, and
 * All members run MongoDB 3.0.x, or 2.6.x with the electionId backport, and clocks are *less* than 30 seconds skewed.
 Or all members run MongoDB 3.2+.

+Using me field to detect seed list members that do not match host names in the replica set configuration
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+Removal from the topology of seed list members where the "me" property does not match the address used to connect prevents clients from being able to select a server, only to fail to re-select that server once the primary has responded.

+This scenario illustrates the problems that arise if this is NOT done:

+* The client specifies a seed list of A, B, C
+* Server A responds as a secondary with hosts D, E, F
+* The client executes a query with read preference of secondary, and server A is selected
+* Server B responds as a primary with hosts D, E, F.  Servers A, B, C are removed, as they don't appear in the primary's hosts list
+* The client iterates the cursor and attempts to execute a get-more against server A.
+* Server selection fails because server A is no longer part of the topology.

+With checking for "me" in place, it looks like this instead:

+* The client specifies a seed list of A, B, C
+* Server A responds as a secondary with hosts D, E, F, where "me" is D, and so the client adds D, E, F as type "Unknown" and starts monitoring them, but removes A from the topology.
+* The client executes a query with read preference of secondary, and goes in to the server selection loop
+* Server D responds as a secondary where "me" is D
+* Server selection completes by matching D
+* The client iterates the cursor and attempts to execute a get-more against server D.
+* Server selection completes by matching D.

 Ignore setVersion
 '''''''''''''''''